jasonnovichRunAI/docs/docs/Researcher/user-interface/trainings.md

 1. Press **Tranings** in the menu.
 2. In the *Projects* pane, select the destination project.
 Use the search box to find projects that are not listed.
 If you can't find the project, you can create your own, or see your system administrator.
 3. In the *Multi-node* pane, choose `Single node` for a single node training, or `Multi-node (distributed)` for distributed training.
 When you choose `Multi-node`, select a framework that is listed, then select the `multi-node` training configuration by selecting either `Workers & master` or `Workers only`.
 4. In the *Templates* pane, select a template from the list.
 Use the search box to find templates that are not listed.
-If you can't find the specific template you need, see [Creating a new template](/docs/admin/admin-ui-setup/templates.md#creating-templates), or see your system administrator.
+If you can't find the specific template you need, see [Creating a new template](../../admin/admin-ui-setup/templates.md#creating-templates), or see your system administrator.
-5. In the *Training name* pane, enter a name for the *Traninng*, then press continue.
+5. In the *Training name* pane, enter a name for the *Training*, then press continue.
 6. In the *Environment* pane select or [create a new environment](workspaces/create/create-env.md).
 Use the search box to find environments that are not listed.
 Press *More settings* to add an `Environment variable` or to edit the *Command* and *Arguments* field for the environment you selected.
 7. In the *Compute resource* pane: